 The underground loop system will remain untouched underground, giving it an impressive life expectancy of up to 50 years.
 However, the indoor component will last just as long as that of a normal heat pump, about 15 years.

 Still curious about which type of heat pump is best for your home?
-We can let you know if your home is a candidate for geothermal and go over additional pros and cons of each.
+We can let you know if your home is a candidate for geothermal and go over additional pros and cons of each, especially if you’re weighing options against buying a new furnace.

 Contact Fulmer Heating & Cooling for air conditioning installation in Columbia, SC!